Projeto-USPY/uspy-backend/README.md

 Some things to consider:

-1. The firestore-emulator does not cover all features provided by the real database, therefore some things may not work as expected (e.g. anything that involves transactions)
+1. The firestore-emulator does not cover all features provided by the real database, therefore some things may not work as expected (e.g. anything that involves transactions is not guaranteed to work)
 2. After the container initializes, the database will be empty, you can build its data using uspy-scraper by running

 ```sh